The Mets and Braves Played a Doubleheader and Everyone Had Fun

 John Foley

 Before joining OnPattison.com, John Foley was a Phillies beat writer for PHLY Sports and the founder of a popular independent Phillies newsletter.
 He has provided nontraditional local sports coverage since 2013.
 Foley grew up in the Kensington neighborhood of Philadelphia.
 He's a proud product of the Philadelphia public school system, a Penn State grad, and a Georgetown Law alum.
 A licensed attorney, he sits on the board of the Papermill Food Hub, a 501(c)(3) nonprofit dedicated to helping families in need throughout the city.
-You can read his silly little tweets at @2008philz.
+Find him on your favorite social media: @2008philz.